table of contents main menu go to contact information

 A Hint of Pomp & Circumstance

 The minute you step into one of the 13 through-houses off the Getreidegasse, you also embark on a journey back in time.
 Next stop: the Middle Ages!
 The ground is paved with Untersberg marble, a vaulted roof provides shelter.
 In between, wrought-iron doorways and narrow, steep stairways leading to the upper floors.
 There, the buildings also fascinate with their ornate fittings that have nothing – absolutely nothing – in common with the gray concrete blocks that people are so often crammed into today.
-The hoi polloi of Mozart’s day liked, for the most part, to maintain their distance from the “rabble” and invest instead in their own private realm.
+The nobility of Mozart’s day liked, for the most part, to maintain their distance from the “rabble” and invest instead in their own private realm.
 If you would like to take a closer look at this extravagant architecture, even though you might not happen to know any of the tenants in these buildings – not a problem, a stroll through the passages will suffice.
 Most of them feature an inner courtyard, which used to serve as a kind of community garden.
 You can still see the splendid arcades, marble balustrades, stone reliefs and sometimes rather pompous cornices from various eras.
 Today, a variety of boutiques, jewellery shops and delicatessens offer great Shopping opportunities.
 The culinary offer is not neglected either.
 Restaurants set up their tables outside and offer fine delicacies.
 The famous bosna can also be found in one of the through houses.

 Shark!